rotundasoftware/cartero/README.md

 		// Assets in flattened directories are served with a server side template when
 		// it is rendered, just as if they lived in the template's directory. directoriesToFlatten : /^_.*/,

+		// (default: undefined) Analogous to its counterpart in the `library` option. namespace : "Main"
 	}

 	// (required) The "public" directory of your application, that is, the directory that